Ning Cai (magician)

-Ning Cai (蔡嬣 (Cài Níng); born 16 October 1982) is a magician and a Singapore Literature Prize-nominated author.
+Ning Cai (蔡嬣 (Cài Níng); born 16 October 1982) is a Singaporean professional magician and a Singapore Literature Prize-nominated author.

 Overview

 Cai is best recognized for her illusionist/escapologist stage character Magic Babe Ning and was named by Channel News Asia as Southeast Asia's first professional female magician.
 Cai has been credited with popularizing magic in Singapore.

 In October 2014, Cai announced her retirement from performing as Magic Babe Ning to focus on her writing career.
-Her 2016 Singapore Literature Prize nominated autobiography Who Is Magic Babe Ning? was published soon after.
-She made a brief return to magic as the Mind Magic Mistress in 2017.
+Her 2015 autobiography Who Is Magic Babe Ning? was published soon after, and book was nominated for the Singapore Literature Prize in 2016.

-Education
+Early life and education

 Cai was born in Singapore on 16 October 1982.
 She is the eldest of three sisters.
 She studied at Methodist Girls School and competed in the Australian in the Australian Mathematics Competition of 1997.

-She attended Ngee Ann Polytechnic, where she studied a diploma in Film,Sound and Video, as she intended to work as a television producer and writer.
-NAP inducted Cai into their inaugural Hall of Fame in 2011, along with fellow graduates of the School of Film Media Studies, DJs Jamie Yeo and Justin Ang, one half of The Muttons.
+She attended Ngee Ann Polytechnic, where she was graduated with a diploma in Film, Sound and Video, as she intended to work as a television producer and writer.
+The Polytechnic would later inducted Cai into their inaugural Hall of Fame in 2011, along with fellow graduates of the School of Film Media Studies, DJs Jamie Yeo and Justin Ang, one of the radio presenter duo of The Muttons.
+Cai graduated from RMIT University with the Bachelor of Arts in Mass Communication.

+With the support from the 2018 National Arts Council (NAC) Arts Scholarship, Cai graduated with a distinction in Creative Writing at the University of Edinburgh, Scotland on the following year in November 2019.